yugabyte/ruby-pg/README.md

 then it attempts to connect to servers in the second fallback placement(s), if specified.
 This continues until the driver finds a server to connect to, else an error is returned to the application.
 And this repeats for each connection request.

+### Limitations

+- The load balancing feature of the Ruby Smart driver for YugabyteDB does not work with ActiveRecords - the ORM tool for Ruby apps.

 Rest of the README is from upstream repository.

+---

+# pg

 * home :: https://github.com/ged/ruby-pg
 * docs :: http://deveiate.org/code/pg (English) ,